Kishore6753/expense-tracker-pro-13572/expense_tracker_frontend/FRONTEND_SETUP.md

   - Ensure the backend is running at http://localhost:4000.
   - If using proxy, confirm "proxy": "http://localhost:4000" exists in package.json and restart dev server after changes.
   - If using REACT_APP_API_BASE, verify it points to the backend and is set before starting the dev server.
+  - In development, App shows a Diagnostics card indicating whether / and /api/categories return JSON.

 Notes:
 - Charts use Recharts, filters use dayjs for date handling.